Mobile No. 1 (2022)

 Occupies a space 24" in diameter by 41" tall

-The photo below shows the mobile displayed against a flat background and the elements arranged to show it's typically hidden semantic meaning.
-Most of the time the mobile's letter elements will be arranged in a chance order and orientation that is asemic -- provides no semantic meaning (see the accompanying video below).
+The photo below shows the mobile displayed against a flat background and the elements arranged to show its typically hidden semantic meaning.
+Most of the time the mobile's letter elements will be arranged in a chance order and orientation that is asemic -- i.e., provides no semantic meaning (see the accompanying video below).
 "Chance" was a theme and operation that inspired a variety of early Fluxus works and some of the original Fluxus participants.
-More recent Fluxus work and participants have explored Asemic writing as a way to provoke and play with the cognitive search for semantic meaning -- when it is absent.
-With its nearly continuous and unpredictable movement within typically invisible air currents, the mobile provides an ideal structure for providing the viewer with a direct sense of chance operating in three dimensions as well as how chance can interact with semantic and visual "meaning."
+More recent Fluxus work and participants have explored asemic writing as a way to provoke and play with the cognitive search for semantic meaning -- when it is absent.
+With its nearly continuous and unpredictable movement within typically invisible air currents, the mobile provides an ideal structure for providing the viewer with a direct sense of chance in three dimensions and for showing how chance can interact with semantic and visual "meaning."

 Mobile in motion